Flag Officer Commanding Tamil Nadu & Puducherry Naval Area

 Flag Officer Commanding Tamil Nadu & Puducherry Naval Area (FOTNA) is a senior appointment in the Indian Navy.
 One of the five Area Commanders of the Indian Navy, the FOTNA is a two star admiral holding the rank of Rear Admiral.
 The FOTNA is responsible for the operations and administration of all units and establishments in the state of Tamil Nadu and the union territory of Puducherry.
-The Current FOTNA is Rear Admiral Satish Shenai, NM, who assumed office on 12 January 2025.
+The Current FOTNA is Rear Admiral Upal Kundu, VSM, who assumed office on 1 February 2025.

 History

 A Naval office was set up in Chennai in the early 1940s.
 The first Naval Officer-in-Charge (NOIC) was Captain R. A. Malhuish.
 In 1946, the NOIC was re-designated Resident Naval Officer (RNO).
 With INS Adyar being recommissioned in 1954, the strength of the naval base grew and in 1968, the RNO was designated NOIC (Madras), and was responsible to the Flag Officer Commanding-in-Chief Eastern Naval Command.
 The NOIC (Madras) also discharged the duties of Commanding Officer INS Adyar.

 With increasing responsibilities, a new appointment of NOIC (Tuticorin) was created in December 1994.
 The Commanding Officer INS Kattabomman dual-hatted as the NOIC(T) with the responsibility of local naval defence along the coast from the Gulf of Mannar up to Kerala.
 The units and installations along the coast in the Bay of Bengal up to the Pamban Pass was under the NOIC (Madras).
 The two appointments were merged again after a few years and the new appointment of NOIC (Tamil Nadu & Pondicherry) was created.

 In November 2015, the billet was upgraded to two-star rank and rechristened Flag Officer Commanding Tamil Nadu & Puducherry Naval Area (FOTNA).
 Commodore Alok Bhatnagar, the NOIC (TN&P) was promoted to the rank of Rear Admiral and took over as the first FOTNA.